-There are many benefits to meditation- the hard part for most people tends to be doing it!
-We're here to help with learning and developing consistency in your practice.
+There are many benefits to meditation; the hard part for most people tends to be doing it!

-Here are a few ways to approach it:
+Here are a few ways to develop more consistency with the practice:

-- Think carefully about when you are most likely and able to practice, and then fit 10 minutes into your routine so that over time it becomes a habit.
+- Think carefully about when you are most likely and able to practice, and then commit to at least 5 minutes a day so that over time it becomes a habit.
 First thing in the morning works best for many.
-Listening to an audio exercise on your commute is popular and seems to set up the day well.
+Listening to a guided meditation on the train or bus to work is popular and seems to set up the day well.
 Others find that the best time is just before bed.
-This can work, but it can often initiate sleep before the exercise ends!
+You might experiment a bit to see what works best in your schedule.

-- Set realistic expectations for your practice; expect your experience with developing a new habit to be turbulent.
+- Set realistic expectations for your practice; your experience with developing a new habit may sometimes be turbulent.
 Mindfulness is not about getting rid of all thoughts — it is about noticing what thoughts are there.
 Don’t be surprised if some days your mind is busy, fretful, or even wildly unruly.
 When this is the case, practice curiosity and the art of allowing.

 - Notice times when you begin to be more mindful and acknowledge the impact this brings to you and others.
 Seeing the benefits in your practice is essential to continuing.

 - Connect with others who are interested in becoming more mindful.
-You can encourage and challenge each other to keep to the practice.
+You can encourage and challenge each other to commit to the practice.